rentify-admin/web-app-ui-test-framework/documentation/COMPREHENSIVE_UI_TEST_ANALYSIS.md

    - Submit and set locale to English
    - Verify household-status-alert visible

-2. **Navigate to Reviewed Sessions**
+2. **Navigate to Applicants Inbox**
    - Check if applicants-menu already open (smart navigation)
-   - Click reviewed-submenu ("Meets Criteria")
+   - If not open, click to expand
-   - Wait for GET /sessions? response
+   - Click applicants-submenu

-3. **Find Populated Session**
+   - Wait 2s for page load

-   - Search for "Autotest Suite - Full Test" sessions
+3. **Navigate to Shared Session**
-   - **Assert**: sessions.length > 0
+   - Call navigateToSessionById with `sharedSessionId` from beforeAll
-   - Get first session ID
+   - Navigate to session detail page (submenu: 'all')
-   - Navigate to session by ID (submenu: 'reviewed')
+   - Verify household-status-alert visible

 4. **Test Action Dropdown Buttons**
    - Click session-action-btn